Paul Goodman: Politics and social thought

 He defined political action as any novel individual initiative (e.g., policy, enterprise, idea) without wide acceptance.
+Goodman believed that one's duty as a citizen, nevertheless as a student or faculty member, was to take political stances.
 Civil liberty, to Goodman, was less about freedom from coercive institutions, as commonly articulated in anarchist politics, and more about freedom to initiate within a community, as is necessary for the community's continued evolution.
 He believed individual initiative—human ardor and animal drives—and the everyday conflict it creates to be the foundation of communities and a quality to be promoted.
 Love and the creative rivalry of fraternity, wrote Goodman, is what spurs the individual initiative to do what none could do alone.

 Goodman followed in the tradition of Enlightenment rationalism.
 Like Immanuel Kant in What Is Enlightenment? (one of Goodman's favorite essays), Goodman structured his core beliefs around autonomy: the human ability to pursue one's own initiative and follow through, as distinct from "freedom".
 Influenced by Aristotle, Goodman additionally advocated for self-actualization through participating in societal discourse, rather than using politics solely to choose leaders and divvy resources.
 He adhered to Deweyan pragmatism—the pursuit of practical knowledge to guide one's actions—and spoke about its misappropriation in American society.
 Goodman praised classless, everyday, democratic values associated with American frontier culture.
 He lionized American radicals who championed such values.
 Goodman was interested in radicalism native to the United States, such as populism and Randolph Bourne's anarcho-pacifism, and distanced himself from Marxism and European radicalism.

 Goodman is associated with the New York Intellectuals circle of college-educated, secular Jews, despite his political differences with the group.
 Goodman's anarchist politics alienated him from his Marxist peers in the 1930s and 40s as well as later when their thought became increasingly conservative.
 He criticized the intellectuals as having first sold out to Communism and then to the "organized system".
 Goodman's affiliations with the New York Intellectuals provided much of his early publishing connections and success, especially as he saw rejection from the literary establishment.
 Goodman found fonder camaraderie among anarchists and experimentalists such as the Why?
 Group and the Living Theater.
 Goodman's role as a New York Intellectual cultural figure was satirized alongside his coterie in Delmore Schwartz's The World Is a Wedding and namechecked in Woody Allen's Annie Hall.